jvansch1/ycharts-wiki/Home.md

 Welcome to the YCharts Wiki!

 Below are links to docs to help get you started setting up your environment as well as to help you work effectively as a YCharts engineer.
+You will see the right hand sidebar contains all of the same information.

 **Onboarding**
 * [[Onboarding for New Hires]]